eon01/python-ci-example/README.md

-Continous integration (CI) is one of the Agile and DevOps software devolpement practices.
-It helps developement teams avoid  merge conflicts by setting up a continous merging of new code updates into a shared central repository.
+Continuous integration (CI) is one of the Agile and DevOps software development practices.
+It helps development teams avoid  merge conflicts by setting up a continuous merging of new code updates into a shared central repository.

 Automating the build and testing of code each time one of your team members commit a change to your version control is one of the best practices in DevOps.
-This practice adds the "fail-fast" paradigm for your application development and an iterative developement approach.
+This practice adds the "fail-fast" paradigm for your application development and an iterative development approach.

-Continous integration is about delivering small chunk of code continously which improves a developement team productivity and helps them fix bugs quickly before the release and deployement phases.
+Continuous integration is about delivering small chunk of code continuously which improves a development team productivity and helps them fix bugs quickly before the release and deployment phases.

 There are several CI tools like Jenkins, Buildbot, TravisCI, GoCD and Team Foundation Server.

+# Creating A Python Application

 In this practice lab, we are going to work on a Python project.
-During the CI of this application, we need to add the depandancies installation step followed by an automated test.
+During the CI of this application, we need to add the dependencies installation step followed by an automated test.

 We are going to use:

 - Python 3.5
-- Python Virtualenv to create an isolated enviroenement for our application
+- Python Virtualenv to create an isolated environment for our application
 - Unittest: A unit testing framework for Python
 - Github: A web-based Git version control repository hosting service
 - CircleCI: A hosted continuous integration testing tool integrated with code management services such as GitHub